-John Boyega and Letitia Wright Will Star In Sci-Fi Romance ‘Hold Back the Stars’
+John Boyega and Letitia Wright Will Star In Sci-Fi Romance ‘Hold Back The Stars’

 “Excited to create this with you,” she captioned the photo and tagged Boyega.

-Boyega also shared the article to his Instagram account where he expressed his gratitude to have the opportunity to be a part of the film with his friend.
+Boyega also shared the article to his Instagram account, where he expressed his gratitude to have the opportunity to be a part of the film with his friend.
 He described the movie as “a love story with a powerful message.”
-Boyega has never been shy about voicing his admiration for Wright, while talking to The Grio, he revealed that the pair were longtime friends.
+Boyega has never been shy about voicing his admiration for Wright — while talking to The Grio, he revealed that the pair were longtime friends.

 “Letitia and I were in the same class,” Boyega said.